crowdfavorite-mirrors/wp-usernoise/readme.txt

 * WordPress 3.2 is required.

 = No-WordPress version =
-__[Non-WordPress version](http://codecanyon.net/item/usernoise-modal-contact-feedback-form/3461759?ref=karevn)__ is available at CodeCanyon.
+__[Non-WordPress version](http://codecanyon.net/item/usernoise-modal-contact-feedback-form/3461759)__ is available at CodeCanyon.

 = Translations =
 If you need Usernoise in your language which is not supported currently - you can help Usernoise by translating it.
-Don't worry, translating is extremely easy - just [download a localization template](http://plugins.svn.wordpress.org/usernoise/languages/usernoise.pot), edit it with your favorite text editor and send to email karev.n (at) gmail dot com.
+Don't worry, translating is extremely easy - just [download a localization template](http://plugins.svn.wordpress.org/usernoise/languages/usernoise.pot), edit it with your favorite text editor and send to email hello (dot) cherrydev (at) gmail dot com.
 Your help will be really appreciated.

 __Available translations__